bakana808/octogon-tool/README.md

 ![Preview Screenshot](preview.png)

-## features
+## what is this?

-###

--
-### displays
+this is an all-purpose streaming tool for esports tournaments. while this was made for SSBM specifically, the codebase is being modeled such that supporting other games later is possible.

+this program currently features:

-- smash.gg bracket: shows all upcoming matches
+- various smash.gg overlays
-- standings: shows the top 10 players in a tournament
-- countdown: shows a countdown timer to the start of a tournament
-- scoreboard: shows a scoreboard overlay used for tournament matches (in 4:3)
+- a scoreboard overlay
+- a scoreboard control GUI

 ## running

 requires Python 3.

-some displays require a smash.gg API key to be saved to a file named `dev-key.txt` to be able to query the smash.gg API for event and tournament information.
+the smash.gg overlays require a smash.gg API key in order to retrieve information. this key should be saved to a file named `dev-key.txt`.

 ```cmd
 pip install -r requirements.txt